syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ## Maximum Rows and Columns for CSV

-The maximum number of rows and columns supported for an Excel file are 1,048,576 by 16,384 respectively.
-These can be modified based on the input document.
+By default, XlsIO allows only 1048576 rows and 16256 columns while loading or saving a CSV document.
+This limit can be increased by modifying the MaximumRowsForCSV and MaximumColumnsForCSV properties.
 The following code snippet explains this.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}